ClickHouse/clickhouse-docs/docs/en/cloud/manage/billing/marketplace/gcp-marketplace-committed.md

 keywords: [gcp, marketplace, billing, committed, committed contract]
 ---

 Get started with ClickHouse Cloud on the [GCP Marketplace](https://console.cloud.google.com/marketplace) via a committed contract.
+A committed contract, also known as a a Private Offer, allows customers to commit to spending a certain amount on ClickHouse Cloud over a period of time.

 ## Prerequisites